flatironinstitute/disBatch/Readme.md

 This allows execution directly on your `localhost` and via ssh for remote hosts without the need for a resource management system.
 In this example, disBatch is told it can use seven CPUs on your local host and three on `otherhost`.
 Assuming the default mapping of one task to one CPU applies in this example, seven tasks could be in progress at any given time on `localhost`, and three on `otherhost`.
 Note that `localhost` is an actual name you can use to refer to the machine on which you are currently working. `otherhost` is fictious.
-Hosts used via ssh must be set up to allow ssh to work without a password.
+Hosts used via ssh must be set up to allow ssh to work without a password and must share the working directory for the disBatch run.

-Depending on your execution environment, the ability of disBatch to determine the location of itself and kvsstcp may be disrupted.
-If you get errors about not finding disBatch or kvsstcp, you may need to hard-code the paths for your setup into the disBatch.py script.
-You can do this automatically by running `./disBatch --fix-paths`.
-This should only need to be done once.

 ## Invocation
 ~~~~